 Anyway, chia seeds turn out to have a lot of what’s healthy for us.
 I mean, it makes sense.
 Seeds are like Mother Earth’s gift to the world.
 There may be a few exceptions, but overall, seeds are a go when it comes to health.

 If you’re curious about specifics on the chia seed, let’s get into it.

-- Mix in some peanut butter powder with the cocoa
+- Try mixing in some peanut butter with the cocoa

 - Drop a scoop of Vegan Whipped Cream on top to dress it up

-Cover and refrigerate at least an hour or up to 8 hours.
+- Cover and refrigerate for at least an hour or up to 8 hours.
 It will thicken more the longer it sits, so if you prefer a firmer pudding, refrigerate overnight.